 Mental health and well-being in the workplace

 - Raising awareness of the impact of psychosocial risk factors on the mental health and well-being of all employees in all sectors, and encouraging the exchange of practical and cost-effective best practices and evidence-based interventions in the workplace.
+This includes the EU future of work agenda, and digital transformation of health, society and work.
+EU-led processes and tools such as the European Semester and the implementation of the European Pillar of Social Rights are in our focus.

 - Making the economic case for mental health promotion in the workplace.
 Happy employees make productive workplaces: The Alliance is committed to disseminating evidence on mental health promotion as an investment rather than a cost for public and private European enterprises.